An Orthogonal Classifier for Improving the Adversarial Robustness of Neural Networks: Experiments

 \subsection{Sensitivity analysis}

-In this section, we examine the influence of the hyperparameters $s$ and $\alpha$, respectively.
-Experimental results are summarized in Table \ref{table-ablation}.
-According to Table \ref {table-ablation}, as the length $s$ increases from 7 to 13, both the natural accuracy and robustness change very little, which means that the proposed method is stable with respect to the length of the weight vectors.
+\textbf{Hyperparameter analysis.} We first examine the effect of the hyperparameters $s$ and $\alpha$, respectively.
+Experimental results are summarized in Table \ref{table-ablation} and Figure \ref{fig-ablation}.
+As the length $s$ increases from 7 to 13, both the natural accuracy and robustness change very little, which means that the proposed method is stable w.r.t. the length of the weight vectors.
 On the other hand, the balance coefficient $\alpha$, which controls the effects of clean samples and adversarial samples, is a relatively crucial factor.
 A larger $\alpha$ generally leads to better natural accuracy but less robustness.
+Nevertheless, when it is roughly between 0.1 and 0.4, the proposed method is able to maintain stable and extraordinary performances.

+\textbf{Perturbation budgets.} Although all methods are adversarially trained within $\epsilon = 8 / 255$, it would be better if they could extrapolate to lager perturbations.
+Figure \ref{fig-dea} depicts the relationship between classification accuracy and increasing perturbation budgets under PGD10 attack.
+Except for the subplot at the upper right, the proposed approach ($\alpha=0.3 $ on MNIST and FasionMNIST, and $\alpha=0.15 $ on CIFAR-10) consistently surpasses other defenses, which demonstrates a better scalability of our approach.